 While many enjoy Christmas in July, it is not without its critics.
 Some believe that celebrating it cheapens the real Christmas and is even disrespectful to the Christian holiday.
 Others suggest that it is a highly commercialised event, created by big business as a marketing ploy.

-Our opinion is that if it involves getting together, exchanging gifts and having a good time it can’t be all bad.
+Our opinion is that if it involves getting together, exchanging gift hampers and having a good time it can’t be all bad.
 And it’s an absolute fact that hot puddings and ice cream are best served in front of a fire with the pitter-patter of rain on the roof.

 We’ve had a grand old July enjoying our share of Christmas puddings and we hope our customers have to!